-The six places below are the ones I go to pretty often.
-I think it’s entirely possible to have all six in one visit.
+The places below are the ones I go to pretty often.
+I think it’s entirely possible to have all of them in one visit.
 Just be aware they might take the night off on Mondays or Tuesdays.

 1) Pork Sausages

 大花香腸 is an excellent introduction to the night market.
 You’ll need to wait for your sausage since they do every order fresh.
-I typically get the garlic or the coriander/cilantro sausage, but go crazy if you want to try a wacky flavor like wasabi.
-Sausages are 40NT each.
+I typically get the garlic or the coriander/cilantro sausage.

 2) Soy Dessert & Ice